JaySingh23/advice-generator-app/README.md

 ### What I learned

 This was the first project I created using React.js.
 It was fun doing this project.
 I got to work with useState and useEffect hooks in this project which was fascinating.
 I also used this project to understand about styled components.
+I also got to know about Vite as a module bundler and so I used Vite as well.
 As a beginner, it was confusing at start but it was worth it.
 I am proud of this code snippet :

 To see how you can add code snippets, see below: